aspose-slides/Aspose.Slides-Documentation/pythonnet/getting-started/licensing/_index.md

 ---
 title: Licensing
+description: "Aspose.Slides for Python via .NET provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation using Licensing and Subscription policies."
 type: docs
 weight: 80
 url: /pythonnet/licensing/
 ---

+Sometimes, in order to study the system better, you want to dive into the code as fast as possible.
+To make this easier, Aspose.Slides provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.

+{{% alert color="primary" %}}

+Note that there are a number of general policies and practices that guide you on how to evaluate, properly license, and purchase our products.
+You can find them in the ["Purchase Policies and FAQ"](https://purchase.aspose.com/policies) section.

+{{% /alert %}}

 ## **Evaluate Aspose.Slides**
 You can easily download Aspose.Slides for evaluation.
 The evaluation package is the same as the purchased package.
 The evaluation version simply becomes licensed after you add a few lines of code to apply the license.

 ## **Evaluation Version Limitation**
 The evaluation version of Aspose.Slides (without a license specified) provides the full product functionality, but it inserts an evaluation watermark at the top of the document on open and save.
 You are also limited to one slide when extracting texts from presentation slides.